March 12, 2026 (1mo ago)

 But what about the alternatives?
 Docker Swarm's development has stalled.
 HashiCorp Nomad works well but still carries configuration overhead.
 And plain SSH-based orchestration breaks down the moment a node crashes at 3 AM.

 Container orchestration, at its core, solves five problems.
-A Stack Overflow survey found that 72% of professional developers use Docker (Stack Overflow Developer Survey, 2024), but most never need more than these fundamentals to run containers across multiple machines.
+The Stack Overflow Developer Survey found that 72% of professional developers use Docker, but most never need more than these fundamentals to run containers across multiple machines.

 Container scheduling decides which container runs on which node.
 At its simplest, this means round-robin placement: container 1 goes to node A, container 2 goes to node B, and so on.
 More advanced scheduling considers CPU usage, memory availability, and affinity rules.